Random Assignment of Indivisible Goods under Constraints: Tractability Results

-One may expect that a feasible fractional assignment that satisfies sd-efficiency and sd-envy-freeness can be found by computing a maximum weight feasible fractional assignment satisfying an sd-envy-free constraint.
-If the constraints are identical, such an optimization problem is formulated as the following linear programming:
+This may raise the expectation that a fractional assignment that satisfies both sd-efficiency and sd-envy-freeness can be found by computing a maximum weight feasible fractional assignment subject to an sd-envy-free constraint.
+If $\cF_1=\cF_2$, such an optimization problem is formulated as the following linear programming: